westonganger/sexy_form.rb/README.md

 # TODO

+- Implement help text for each Theme
-- Implement HTML for Field Errors in each Theme
+- Implement field errors for each Theme
 - Complete all missing specs

 # Features